 Horwitz is a graduate of Cornell University and Vanderbilt Law School.
 He is admitted to practice law in every court in Tennessee as well as the U.S. Court of Appeals for the Fifth, Sixth, Seventh and Eleventh Circuits.
 A former judicial law clerk for the Tennessee Supreme Court, Horwitz’s award-winning legal scholarship has appeared in numerous law journals including the Harvard Latino Law Review, the N.Y.U.
 Journal of Legislation & Public Policy, the University of Memphis Law Review, the Tennessee Journal of Law and Policy, the SMU Science and Technology Law Review, the Tennessee Bar Journal, and the Nashville Bar Journal.
 His work has also been cited in several other legal and popular publications including the New York Times, the Washington Post, NPR, the Associated Press, the American Bar Association Journal, Forbes, the Nashville Business Journal, The Tennessean, the Nashville Post, The Memphis Commercial Appeal, The Nashville Scene, Slate, and in multiple pleadings filed before the U.S. Supreme Court.

-Horwitz’s law practice consists primarily of speech defense, appellate litigation, constitutional, post-conviction and innocence litigation, amicus curiae representation, campaign finance and election law, criminal record expungement, and personal injury representation of victims of crime.
-He is also a former member of the Tennessee Advisory Committee to the U.S. Commission on Civil Rights and an active member of numerous community organizations in Nashville including the Amicus Curiae Committee of the Tennessee Association of Criminal Defense Lawyers (TACDL), which regularly handles appeals before the Tennessee Supreme Court.
-Horwitz additionally serves as general counsel for Tennesseans for Sensible Election Laws, an election reform advocacy group, and he is the founder and editor of the Tennessee Free Speech Blog.
+Horwitz’s law practice consists primarily of First Amendment law and speech defense, appellate litigation, constitutional, post-conviction and innocence litigation, campaign finance and election law, criminal record expungement, and personal injury representation of victims of crime.
+He is also a former member of the Tennessee Advisory Committee to the U.S. Commission on Civil Rights and serves as general counsel for Tennesseans for Sensible Election Laws, an election reform advocacy group.

 This website is not to be used as or considered to be a replacement for legal advice from a licensed Tennessee attorney.
 All information submitted to Daniel Horwitz through this website without an established attorney-client relationship is not protected or confidential.
 Additionally, The Law Office of Daniel A. Horwitz will not be prevented from representing adverse parties of this website’s visitors.